💰 Free Financial Tool

 3. Loan Tenure

 Longer tenure = lower EMI, but higher total interest paid.
 Shorter tenure = higher EMI, but lower total interest.
-Finding the right balance between a manageable monthly payment and minimizing total interest is the key decision in loan planning.

 Loan: $100,000 at 9%Monthly EMITotal Interest